 Friday, June 19, 2020, 10:30 – 17:45

-Opening address by Valdis Dombrovskis, European Commissioner,
+Opening address by Valdis Dombrovskis, Executive Vice-President of European Commission

 There is increasing evidence of the positive role played by family firms, including both publicly listed and privately owned entities.
 However, one of the main challenges for family businesses is succession.
 It is becoming more complex due to changes in family, management and governance systems.
 Sound governance reduces conflicts of interest, maintains family harmony, and creates value for all stakeholders.

 Business transfer is a critical milestone in the life of many family businesses that with the ageing of the population of entrepreneurs becomes even more acute.
 Additionally, in the Central and Eastern European markets, the first generation of entrepreneurs is nearing retirement, which means that for many firms in these countries the transfer of family business stock happens for the first time.